Learn the Legal Ropes of Human Rights Law

 The Human Rights Clinic provides students with firsthand experience in cutting-edge human rights litigation and advocacy at the local, national, regional, and international levels.
 Students engage with the United Nations, Inter-American Court and Commission on Human Rights, European Court of Human Rights, African Court on Human and Peoples' Rights, and other tribunals.
-Focus areas include gender justice, racial justice and immigrant rights, and social and economic rights, including rights to food, health, and housing.
+Focus areas include gender and racial justice, immigrant and Indigenous women's rights, and the rights to housing, health and food.

 Domestic and International Projects Have Included:

 “The Human Rights Clinic enabled us to prepare a well-thought out submission to the United Nations with a tight turnaround and bring attention to the critical issue of punitive drug policy’s harmful effects on a population that is often stigmatized and dehumanized.
 I hope to continue to use knowledge gained through the Human Rights Clinic to advocate for those who are most vulnerable in our society.”

 Legal Affairs Intern, United Nations

 New York, NY